alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 date:   2015-09-28 23:14:00 -0800
 ---

-**December, 2015**
+**December 2015**

+*I see you shiver with anticipation.*

-I need to send an email to the professor I'm doing research with, and it fills me with trepdiation.
+It's not a good shiver.
+I need to send an email to the professor I'm doing research with.
 You would think that after doing it so many times, it wouldn't be so intimidating, but you would be wrong.